 7. Show Your Online Reviews

 You don’t have total control over your reviews, which is why many businesses don’t put them directly on their homepage.
-However, highlighting reviews displays confidence that the majority of customers like the service you provide.
+However, getting customers to review your lawn care business and highlighting these reviews displays confidence that the majority of customers like the service you provide.

 Check out Bonilla’s Landscapes, Inc. The first information you see when you land on their front page is that they have five-star ratings on Google, Yelp, and Facebook.